scientistigwe/tasktopia/README.md

 <h2 id="deployment-and-credits">SECTION 5: DEPLOYMENT AND CREDITS</h2>

--In this section, the tested and validated product will be deployed and external resources used during this exercise will be mentioned.
+In this section, I will outline the process of deploying the tested and validated product, as well as acknowledge the external resources and inspirations utilized during this exercise.

 <h2 id="final-product">Final Product</h2>

-- The product is live and can be seen on **[url of deployed site]**
+The product is live and can be seen on **[url of deployed site]**

 ### _Home Page_